Opening Doors Campaign

 6. Finally, and perhaps most important – we cannot create that sense of extended home and belonging for our young families in the town community center.

 FPL leases space to Magic Garden (ground floor, Monday-Friday); the Beehive Art (second floor classrooms) and Meals on Wheels.
 Meals on Wheels will move to the Lincoln Community Center when that space is available.
-Any project will be coordinated with our tenants.
+We are committed to working with our tenants during this project.

 The playground urgently needs improvements in functionality and safety.
 MVVA Landscape Architects have extensive experience in designing playgrounds, intergenerational outdoor rooms, and more.

 We will be looking for funding commitments in the spring of 2026.
-We anticipate that these funds would be payable over three years (by the spring of 2029).
+We anticipate that these funds would be payable over 3-5 years with the first payment by December 31, 2026.

 Please reach out to Sarah Andrysiak or Rosemary Lloyd, Opening Doors Campaign Team Co-Chairs, with concerns or feedback.
 The Capital Campaign Team is under oversight of the Parish Committee.